joepool/Hackintosh-HP-Z420-OpenCore/README.md

 ### Create USB Installer
 https://dortania.github.io/OpenCore-Install-Guide/installer-guide/ - Follow this guide to add macOS to the USB.
 Mount the EFI Partition.
-Copy the EFI files from this repo into your EFI partition.
+Copy the EFI files from the release zip file into your EFI partition.
 You will need to generate a MacPro6,1 SMBIOS using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
 You may have to edit the SSDT-GPU-SPOOF.aml if you have a different GPU.
 (You can most likely remove this if you have a fully supported GPU)
 Follow [This Guide](https://dortania.github.io/Getting-Started-With-ACPI/Universal/spoof.html) to edit it.
 Do not change the Device ID, but you need to change the Model and PCIe Root.
 (Explained in the guide)